Shinkot Steatite Casket Inscriptions

 Group II

-Centre of the lid
+(Centre of the lid)

-Inside the casket
+Inside the casket1

 See L M.C Sec II p and plate XVII and